rust-lang/rust-forge/src/compiler/prioritization/priority-levels.md

 ### P-Critical

 A P-critical issue will receive the most attention.
-It must be assigned one of several people as soon as possible, and the rest of the team should do their best to help them out if/when applicable.
+It must be assigned one or several people as soon as possible, and the rest of the team should do their best to help them out if/when applicable.

 ### P-High